-This particular author received a review on GoodReads marked DNF (did not finish) and complained about it in a few writing groups we're both part of.
-Normally, I'd link to the review so you could read it for yourself, but I'm trying to be classy and protect the author by keeping her name, book title, and any description of the contents of her book private so she's not publicly embarrassed any more than she already has been by her own unprofessional behaviour.
+This particular author received a review on GoodReads marked DNF ("did not finish") and complained about it in a few writing groups in which we both participate.
+Normally, I'd link to the review so you could read it for yourself, but I'd like to protect the author's name, book title, and any description of the contents of her book, so as not to publicly embarrass her.

 The Review in Question

 When reading the review in question, a few really important things jumped out at me:

 - The author gave the reader an advanced copy of her book and asked for an honest review to be posted publicly.

 - It wasn’t a negative review.
 The reviewer had an issue with some of the events in the book that made her lose interest.
 She simply stated her personal opinion as to why she couldn't bring herself to finish it: "Note: I personally couldn't finish another book by this author.
 When she had the female lead gang-raped, I had to skip past that chunk of the book.
 However, when that character then decided she needed to screw the next handsome, dangerous dude she came across mere hours after being raped, I was done.
 Period.
 I couldn't open the book without feeling sick."